vuw-research-computing/raapoi-tools/docs/index.md

 #### Linux Commands

-The cluster is built using the Linux operating system.
+Raapoi is built using the Linux operating system.
 Access is primarily via command line interface (CLI) as opposed to the graphical user interfaces (GUI) that you are more familiar with (such as those on Windows or Mac) Below are a list of common commands for viewing and managing files and directories (replace the file and directory names with ones you own):

 **ls** - This command lists the contents of the current directory
 * _ls -l_ This is the same command with a flag (-l) which lists the contents with more information, including access permissions